Xetera/issue-inspector/README.md

 ## WIP

-This project is still a work in production and will be released as a chrome extension.
+This project is still a work in progress, the unlisted chrome extension can be downloaded from [here](https://chrome.google.com/webstore/detail/issue-inspector/jcekpjkpiblmimjfbejfdkngbmdgaeen)

+## TODO

+- [x] Show relevant comments in order
+- [ ] Add a button for collapsing the previews
+- [ ] Tweak the weights further

 ![typeorm](/assets/typeorm.png)